 Juli Kirk is a classically-trained artist who prefers to work from her imagination.
 The results to me are both Impressionistic and Expressionistic—the former where the play of changing light on realistic shapes and visible brush strokes stimulate the viewer’s imagination, and the latter where moods and feelings are evoked.

 Kirk lives and paints in Easthampton, Massachusetts and Warrenton, Virginia.
 She is a cum laude graduate of Boston University’s School for the Arts and has also studied art at Queens College (NY), New York Studio School, Cabrillo College (CA), and the University of Santa Cruz (CA).

 Juli continued to paint daily while raising three children, riding for a sale barn, running a boarding stable where she gave riding lessons, and training horses on a freelance basis.
 She was taught to ride by her mother, who was a show rider competing in her youth at the top shows, including Madison Square Garden.
 Juli got into racing on the fair circuit in western Massachusetts and eventually traveled to Virginia to work with a cousin, Sharon Maloney, who broke racehorses.
 During that time, a broncy horse at the sale barn bucked her off.
-The fall resulted in severe back problems.To read more, log in (above) or click to subscribe.
+The fall resulted in severe back problems.To read more, a subscription is required.
+Log in or click here to subscribe.